riv-dev/code_checker/README.md

 #Code Checker
-Checks .html and .hbs files for basic syntax and coding errors.
+Checks .html, .hbs, .php, and .ejs files for basic syntax and coding errors.
 Current version checks the following:
 - Opening tags must have closing tags
 - Closing tags must have opening tags
 - Void tags should not have closing tags